vishvananda/novascript/README.md

 The script starts nova-volume in fake mode, so it will not create any actual volumes.

+if you want to USE_VENV because you have different versions of python packages on your system that you want to keep, you should run install before branch:

+    ./nova.sh install
+    ./nova.sh branch
+    ./nova.sh run

+Currently the script does not set up natting rules for instances and contacting the metadata api.
+These will be part of nova soon.
+In the meantime you can do it manually like so:

+    iptables -t nat -A PREROUTING -d 169.254.169.254/32 -p tcp -m tcp --dport 80 -j DNAT --to-destination <host_ip_address>:8773 iptables -t nat -A POSTROUTING -s 10.0.0.0/16 -j SNAT --to-source <host_ip_address>
+    iptables -t nat -A POSTROUTING -s 10.0.0.0/16 -j MASQUERADE iptables -t nat -A POSTROUTING -s 10.0.0.0/16 -d 10.128.0.0/12 -j ACCEPT

+If <host_ip_address> is on an interface that routes to the public internet, your instances should be able to communicate with the outside world.

 Customization
 -------------

+You can make nova use mysql instead of sqlite with USE_MYSQL, it will attempt to install mysql with the specified root password and create a database called nova.

 If you are running nova on bare metal that supports hardware virtualization, you should probably edit the libvirt line near the top